 Your reading assignments are listed on the attached class schedule.
 You are expected to read the material before coming to class, and you are expected to be prepared to discuss the reading material in class.
 You may be asked to discuss a question regarding the reading during the class for which the reading is assigned.
-You are expected and must plan to participate in class for the trial of Dr. Stockmann (September 14) and the Mediterranean exercise (November 30 and December 2).
+You are expected and must plan to participate in class for the trial of Dr. Stockmann (September 5) and the Mediterranean exercise (November 14 & 16).

 6. Exams.
-There will be three exams in our classroom: on September 26 during class time, on October 26 during class time, and on December 14 at 10:00 am).
+There will be three exams in our classroom: on September 26 during class time, on October 26 during class time, and on December 14 at 10:00 am.
 Each of the exams will consist of three parts: 20 true / false questions worth 2 points each, 2 identification questions worth 10 points each, and an essay worth 40 points.
-The final exam will include an additional essay question.
+The final exam will include an additional essay question that summarizes the course.

 7. Environmental Policy Memo.
 You will write a 14-16 page fair-minded (see below) environmental policy memo for the class.
-Samples of past memos are available on My Gateway at My Docs and Assignments.
+Samples of past memos are available on Blackboard at Assignments.
 The paper requires you to provide information to U.S., Missouri (or other, by arrangement) legislative committee (addressing members of both parties) about an specific environmental policy issue of your choice.
-The memo is due no later than Monday December 7.
+The memo is due no later than Tuesday, December 5.
 You must turn in two assignments in advance.
 First, you have to submit a 1-2 paragraph written proposed topic question and significance of the memo topic on Thursday, September 14.
 This proposal must include must include a statement of the policy issue or question, and a statement of why the question matters.
-Second, you have to submit a one-paragraph synopsis of the memo, an outline of the memo and a bibliography at least 6 sources (no Wikipedia or online encyclopedia) by Wednesday, October 21 (see below).
+Second, you have to submit a one-paragraph synopsis of the memo, an outline of the memo and a bibliography at least 6 sources (no Wikipedia or online encyclopedia) by Tuesday, October 17 (see below).
 The proposal and the outline each are worth 5% of the paper grade.